 Don't snowmobile alone.
 If you run into mechanical trouble, you'll have someone along who can truck you back home; bury your sled, and there's extra hands to help dig out; take a wrong turn, and there's someone else to blame...

 Take care crossing public ways - on busier roads, have a member of the group check for traffic and direct sledders across.

 Let someone know where you're planning to go and when you plan to return.
 An itinerary form left with a friend, the motel staff etc is invaluable if you actually run into trouble on the trail.
 If your return is delayed, contact the person aware of your trip plans if at all possible, to head off an unnecessary search effort.
 Print out a few itinerary forms and have them available for your next trip... and check weather reports before heading out.
 Ever been on a sled in a white out?
 Enough said.

 Dress appropriately (layers) and wear a helmet.
 No one should operate a snowmobile without the protection of a helmet.
 A life saver in the case of an accident, your helmet will also keep you protected from the occasional tree branch "face slapper" and inclement weather.

 Don't cross frozen bodies of water unless you are absolutely sure of ice thickness.
-Trails generally will not lead you across ponds or lakes unless there is no reasonable alternative.
+Trails generally will not lead you across ponds or lakes.
 Bridges are provided to cross rivers and streams.
-However, you will find some places where you may cross water, such as marked passage on well frozen lakes - check locally for current ice thicknesses.
+However, you will encounter some places where you may cross water, such as marked passage on well frozen lakes - check locally for current ice thicknesses.

 Don't overdrive your lights.
 Don't tangle with a wire, stump or rock on a fast machine in the middle of a cold, dark night.